-The Free Rider problem occurs when there is a good (likely to be a public good) that everyone enjoys the benefits of without having to pay for the good.
-It is the failure of individuals to reveal their real preferences for the public good through their contributions.
-For example, what this means is that no one will want to contribute towards the building of a bridge because they know that even if they don’t participate in paying for the bridge, someone else will, and the bridge will get built anyway.
+For example, when a town wants to construct a vital bridge, it will ask the people of the town if they will contribute towards the construction costs.
+Everyone says they will, and they also know that even if they don’t contribute individually, other people will contribute enough or the local municipality will find a way to pay for the bridge.
+This means no one will want to contribute towards the building of a bridge because they know that even if they don’t participate in paying for the bridge, someone else will, and the bridge will get built anyway.

 This situation leads to the underproduction of such goods.
 Since these goods are non-rival, it means that they cannot exclude other people from consuming them.
-For example, you cannot prevent anyone utilizing the benefits of a street lamp, even though they haven’t paid for it.
+For example, you cannot prevent anyone from utilizing the benefits of a street lamp, even though they haven’t paid for it.

 As a result, private firms have no incentive to produce such goods since they can’t make everyone pay for them.

-Wikipedia is another example of the Free Rider problem – few people contribute (financially or otherwise) but everyone gets to use it.
+Wikipedia is another example of the Free Rider problem – few people contribute (financially or otherwise), but everyone gets to use it.

-Example of The Free Rider Problem
+The Free Rider Problem Example

 There is a project to build a bridge that would benefit 50 people and each one of those 50 people is only willing to pay $100 towards the project.
 However, the bridge costs only $2,000 to build.
 This means if everyone contributed $100, there would be an excess of $5,000.

 What ends up happening is that every individual tries to lower the value of the bridge.
 They know that they would get to use the bridge even if they didn’t pay the same amount as the next person.
 This goes on until everyone decides to not contribute to the project.
 This is known as the free rider problem.